Emily’s Place

 We have support available for clients trying to maintain substance free lives, however, alcohol and drugs are not permitted in the house.

 Advocates have been trained to assist you with locating community services.
-Please call YWCA New Hampshire Crisis Services at 603.668.2299 for other emergency shelter and housing resources.
+Please call REACH Crisis Services at 603.668.2299 for other emergency shelter and housing resources.

 How do I get assessed for shelter?

-2. During business hours, Monday-Friday 8:30AM – 4:30PM, you can also go directly to YWCA New Hampshire Crisis Services at 72 Concord Street, Manchester, NH and meet with an advocate in person.
+- During business hours, Monday-Friday 9:00AM – 4:30PM, you can also go directly to REACH Crisis Services in the YWCA New Hampshire building at 72 Concord Street, Manchester, NH and meet with an advocate in person.

 How long can I stay at Emily’s Place?